dipeshpandit12/gymze/README.md

 # Disclaimer

-The `upload-new-gym-location` feature is currently not functional due to limitations in the free version.
-To get the default uploaded gym locations, please try logging in with the following credentials:
+The upload-new-gym-location feature is currently unavailable due to limitations in the free version on the render hosting for the fast api.
+As a result, the dashboard will not display any workout routines linked to uploaded gym locations.

-- **Email:** 3@gmail.com
+To access the default gym locations and their associated workout routines, please log in using the following credentials:

-- **Password:** 3
+Email: 3@gmail.com

-I apologize for any inconvenience and appreciate your understanding!
+Password: 3

 # Gymze 💪